Nemin32/Nemin32.github.io/_drafts/aorant.md

 further helps make these moments memorable.

 Things have changed since you left in the Stockyards and the area surrounding it.
-The place is filled with landmines and bloodthirsty Slogs.
+The place is filled with la ndmines and bloodthirsty Slogs.
 This doesn't only serve as a natural way of increasing the difficulty as the game progresses, but also as a piece of environmental storytelling, showing how Molluck really can't afford to have a rogue agent like Abe on the loose.